sourcegraph/about/content/blogposts/2024/gp-5_steps_to_automate_repetitive_tasks_in_software_dev.md

 [Cody](https://sourcegraph.com/cody) by Sourcegraph is a powerful VSCode extension that can be customized to fit your workflow automation needs.
 It leverages artificial intelligence (AI) to offer quick, ready-to-use commands for common actions such as writing, describing, fixing, and refactoring code.

 These commands allow you to run predefined actions with smart context-fetching anywhere in the editor.
 Like the autocomplete and chat feature in Cody, the commands feature will search for context in your codebase to provide more contextually aware and informed answers.
-Commands are also available in VS Code, JetBrains, and the Sourcegraph web app.

-Cody’s custom commands can handle tasks like:
+Cody’s built-in commands can handle tasks like:

-- `edit` - For editing, fixing, and generating code.
+- `edit` - For editing, fixing, and generating new code.
 - `explain` - For explaining code.
-- `test` - For generating unit or integration tests.
+- `test` - For generating unit tests.
 - `doc` - For generating code documentation.
 - `smell` - For improving code quality.